arpit2212/My-Website-Portfolio/README.md

 CSS3
 JavaScript

-How to Run Locally
-Clone this repository: git clone https://github.com/your-username/your-portfolio.git Navigate to the project directory: cd your-portfolio Open index.html in your preferred web browser.
 Contributing
 If you'd like to contribute, feel free to open an issue or submit a pull request.
 I'm open to suggestions, bug fixes, or any improvements you might have in mind.